mitwelten/mitwelten.github.io/README.md

 $ git pull
 ```

-Open the content folder and add new content in markdown format.
+Add new content.
 The content is structured in two languages (de and en).

 If you add new pages, you need to add them to the menu.
 The menu is defined in the config folder.